 This is a bold effort from Grote, and serves up great metal tone and fantastic aesthetics.
 It has a spalted finish, superb ergonomics, and hot pickups for screaming high gain performance.

-While we often see smaller brands like Grote taking on Strats, Teles, and Les Pauls, it’s quite unusual to not only see them attempt copies of boutique brands like Standberg, but actually do a half decent job, too!
+While we often see smaller brands like Grote taking on Strats, Teles, and Les Pauls, it’s quite unusual to not only see them attempt copies of boutique brands like Strandberg, but actually do a half decent job at it!
 The Grote Headless GHRL-2 was a real surprise, but we really enjoyed our time with it.

 The electronics were great, too, with 2 humbuckers delivering some searing high gain tones.
 It performed well both clean and distorted, and had a good balance across the mids.
-Cutting through a mix was no problem, and sitting back and blending into it during rhythm sections came easily, too.
+Cutting through a mix was no problem and sitting back and blending into it during rhythm sections came easy, too.